 Things to keep in mind if your car is still repairable

 You can still save some damages to a vehicle after a flood.
 There are just some things that you need to put extra attention to.
 Once the adjuster decides that your auto can still be repaired, be vigilant in checking all the parts of your car that were damaged.
 Check for all the parts that have moisture to avoid mold, rust, and mildew.
 Also, all the wiring, electrical circuits, and engine.
 Your adjuster will help you throughout the process so don’t hesitate to ask questions.

 Being ready is the best that anyone can do to avoid being helpless in the event of a disaster.
 Here are things that you do to prevent your vehicle from flood damage:

 - Make sure that your auto insurance has comprehensive and flood insurance.

 - If you know that there will be a possibility of flooding, park your car in a high area.

+We hope you learned a lot regarding does auto insurance cover flood damage.
 We understand that you want to have the best insurance that fits your needs.
 That is why our team is here to help!
 Contact us! at Advantage Insurance Solutions in Denver, CO.
 Let’s work together to get the best price that you can get!